JuanSalda91/SBA5/README.md

 2. A README.md file.
 This file should include:
 - A brief description of your project.
+    This project is based on a Blog Platform, where the users can create posts and after posting their content, they can delete, edit, save the changes.
+Also the content posted in the page will be save in the local storage, so the posts will still being displayed after refreshing the page.

 - Instructions on how to run the application (if anything beyond opening index.html in a browser is needed).
+    - Write Post Title
+    - Write content
+    - Click on the "Post" button (Content will be siplayed in a different container)
+    - Edit and save content
+    - Delete content
+    - Refresh page to check local storage memory.

 - A reflection on your development process, challenges faced, and how you overcame them.
+    Definitely "Data Persistance with localstorage" was the step that challenged me the most, taking advantage of the resources and documentation was the best way to overcome on it.
+Overall, on the entire project, some bugs, and typo errors where some of the common issues faced, so to overcomer these issues, reagding the code with patience was helpful to fix them.

 - Any known issues or features not implemented.